twitter/typeahead.js/doc/jquery_typeahead.md

   underscores, dashes, letters (`a-z`), and numbers.
 Defaults to a random number.

+* `suggestionParser` – Create a custom suggestion parser.
+Expects a function of the signature function(suggestion) and returning a valid suggestion object.

 * `displayKey` – For a given suggestion object, determines the string representation of it.
 This will be used when setting the value of the input control after a suggestion is selected.
 Can be either a key string or a